themadan/amitness.github.io/content/articles/illustrated-fixmatch.md

 ## Paper Insights
 ## 1. Can we learn with just one image per class?
-The authors performed a really interesting experiment on CIFAR-10 dataset.
+The authors performed a really interesting experiment on the CIFAR-10 dataset.
 They trained a model on CIFAR-10 using only 10 labeled images i.e. 1 labeled example of each class.

 - They created 4 datasets by randomly selecting 1 example per class from the dataset and trained on each dataset 4 times.
 They reached a test accuracy between 48.58% to 85.32% with a median accuracy of 64.28%.
-These variability in the accuracy was caused due to quality of labeled examples.
-It is difficult for model to learn each class effectively when provided with low quality example.
+This variability in the accuracy was caused due to the quality of labeled examples.
+It is difficult for a model to learn each class effectively when provided with low quality examples.
 ![](/images/fixmatch-1-label-example.png){.img-center}
-- To test this, they created 8 training datasets with examples ranging from most representative to least representative.
+- To test this, they created 8 training datasets with examples ranging from most representative to the least representative.
 They followed the ordering from this [paper](https://arxiv.org/abs/1910.13427) and divided the ordering into 8 buckets.
-The first bucket would contain the most representative images while last bucket would contain outliers.
+The first bucket would contain the most representative images while the last bucket would contain outliers.
 Then, they took one example of each class randomly from each bucket to create 8 labeled training sets and trained the FixMatch model.
 Results were:
-    - **Most representative bucket**: 78% median accuracy with maximum of 84% accuracy
+    - **Most representative bucket**: 78% median accuracy with a maximum accuracy of 84%
     - **Middle bucket**: 65% accuracy
     - **Outlier bucket**: Fails to converge completely with only 10% accuracy

 ## Evaluation and Results
-The authors ran evaluations on datasets commonly used for SSL such as CIFAR-10, CIFAR-100, SVHN, STL-10 and ImageNet.
+The authors ran evaluations on datasets commonly used for SSL such as CIFAR-10, CIFAR-100, SVHN, STL-10, and ImageNet.

 - **CIFAR-10 and SVHN:**
-FixMatch achieves state of the art results on CIFAR-10 and SVHN benchmarks.
+FixMatch achieves the state of the art results on CIFAR-10 and SVHN benchmarks.
 They use 5 different folds for each dataset.
 ![](/images/fixmatch-cifar-10-svhn.png){.img-center}

 - **CIFAR-100**
-On CIFAR-100, ReMixMatch is a bit superior than FixMatch.
-To understand why, the authors borrowed various components from ReMixMatch to FixMatch and saw impact on performance.
-They found that *Distribution Alignment(DA)* component which encourages model to emit all classes with equal probability was the cause.
-So, when they combined FixMatch with DA, they achieved 40.14% error rate compared to 44.28% error rate of ReMixMatch.
+On CIFAR-100, ReMixMatch is a bit superior to FixMatch.
+To understand why, the authors borrowed various components from ReMixMatch to FixMatch and measured their impact on performance.
+They found that the *Distribution Alignment(DA)* component which encourages the model to emit all classes with equal probability was the cause.
+So, when they combined FixMatch with DA, they achieved a 40.14% error rate compared to a 44.28% error rate of ReMixMatch.
 ![](/images/fixmatch-cifar-100.png){.img-center}

 - **STL-10:**
 STL-10 dataset consists of 100,000 unlabeled images and 5000 labeled images.
 We need to predict 10 classes(airplane, bird, car, cat, deer, dog, horse, monkey, ship, truck.).
-It is more representative evaluation for semi-supervised learning because its unlabeled set has out-of-distribution images.
+It is a more representative evaluation for semi-supervised learning because its unlabeled set has out-of-distribution images.
 FixMatch achieves the lowest error rate with CTAugment when evaluated on 5-folds of 1000 labeled images each among all methods.
 ![](/images/fixmatch-stl-10.png){.img-center}